 We moved from one hospital to another, as each was targeted and taken out of service.
-We were convinced that we were going to die.
+We were convinced that we were going to die arrested if we had entered a government-controlled area.

 When the final evacuations began, we were scared of what would happen to us.
 The Iranian militias were looting houses and killing anyone who resisted.